anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 [Practice Code](./src/InputAndOutput.java)

-How to create a scanner object?
+How to create a scanner object?<br>
-How to do input of different data types?
+How to do input of different data types?<br>
 What happens if you do a scanner.nextLine() after a scanner.nextInt()?

 ## Simple GUI (Optional topic)